mauriceLC92/backend-boilerplate/README.md

 It is meant to be easy to clone and get going with.

-// todo
+@todo
 Add section on folder structure and how the flow from domain layer to actions to http works and reasoning for it

+@todo
-// Mention section on use of database and knex - Add sections on seed files and migrations
+Mention section on use of database and knex - Add sections on seed files and migrations

+@todo
+Make this read me pretty :)